chrissbarr/StereoscoPi/Prototype/PrototypeHardware.md

 ## Mechanical
 A 3D-printable case has been designed to house two Raspberry Pi modules, and to mount two cameras at approximate eye spacing.

 ![Case](boxPreview.png "This is the case")

-The files for this case can be found in the CAD folder. with SolidWorks source files and STL files for printing.
+The files for this case can be found in the CAD folder, with SolidWorks source files and STL files for printing.

 The following files are required regardless of configuration:
 * double-pi-box